lwasser/lwasser.github.io/_posts/2022-12-17-open-education-data-science-posting-online-isnt-enough.md

 will be short lived in its relevance and usefulness.

-Perhaps tech content that is not intended to be maintained over time is better served as a short blog post rather than an open education resource.
+Perhaps tech content that is not intended to be maintained over time is better served as a short blog post rather than an open education resource that has a goal of delivering learning content to someone entering or in the field.

 Before you publish the content, or even write a grant to create the content, it's worth considering how long you are able to maintain these resources.

-What is your true end goal?

-Below, I explain why you should think twice before publishing open education resources or extended online tutorials related to earth and environmental data science.
+Below I explain why.

 ## Just as tech is rapidly evolving so is data science
-The field of data science is rapidly evolving and with it the tools that support data processing evolve.
+The field of data science is rapidly evolving.
+And so are the tools that support data processing.
 In the scientific open source world, versions of `Python` change.
 Ways to process data efficiently change.

 All of the open source R and Python tools that make data processing easier in